-Internship Year: 2019-2020
+Internship Year: 2020-2021

-Inter information is to be shared with the assigned supervisor to familiarize her/him with the m's self-appraisal of their clinical strengths, deficiencies and goals to be worked on during year of training.
+This information is to be shared with the assigned supervisor to familiarize her/him with the Intern's self-appraisal of their clinical strengths, deficiencies and goals to be worked on during this year of training.

 1. I believe my areas of clinical strengths are:

-2.

-3.

-4.

 2. I believe my areas of clinical deficiencies are:

-1.

-2.

-3. 4.

-3. During the course of my Internship year, I would like to be able to achieve advanced

-skills in the following areas:
+3. During the course of my Internship year, I would like to be able to achieve advanced skills in the following areas:

-1.

-2.3.

-3. 4.

-••

 4. I have less interest in the following areas:

-1.

-2.

-3.